esper-io/dev-docs/docs/home/console.md

 ![Group Management](./assets/groups/creategroup1.png)

-Once you create a Group, you have the option to add devices from the  default **All devices** group.
-To move devices, users can -
+Once you create a Group, you have the option to add devices from the **Default** group.
+To move devices, users can:

-- click on the checkboxes on the left of the device that needs to be moved.
+- Click the checkboxe to the left of the device that needs to be moved.
-- select all devices by clicking on the top checkbox.
+- Select all devices by clicking on the top checkbox.
-- search for a particular device by enter device code via Search box.
+- Search for a particular device by enter device code via Search box.
-- sort the device list by 'last updated'.
+- Sort the device list by "last updated."

 ![Group Management](./assets/groups/creategroup3.png)